Nestak2/image_cropping_by_shape/README.md

 <img src="20190417_123245.jpg" alt="Drawing" width="520"/> | <img src="NEW_20190417_123245.jpg" alt="Drawing" width="150"> | <img src="AOINEW_20190417_123245.jpg" alt="Drawing" width="70"/>
 *Version 2, detect squares in corners*

 The script is intended to do precise cropping of objects in images, correcting for misalignment and rotation of the objects, as well as doing a perspective transformation of the images.
 It might be of help for people preprocessing images for training of neural networks.
+The scripts takes images from a specified input folder and saves the cropped images into an output folder.

 1|2|3|4|5
 -|-|-|-|-